What is a Statutory Declaration in Australia?

 Is a Statutory Declaration Legally Binding in Australia?

 The penalties may differ under state and territory legislation, but are generally severe to discourage dishonest statements.
+Here are the penalties per territory:

 In the case of genuine mistakes, you must make changes in the declaration in the presence of the same witness who signed it.
 You and the witness must sign your initials next to every change.
 If there are too many changes, you need to write a new statutory declaration.